Northrop says Air Force design changes drove higher Sentinel ICBM cost

 Its solid-rocket motors will be made of composite materials instead of the steel used on the Minuteman III, he explained, and it will have a more advanced guidance system.

-Its design also considers modular components that allow the Air Force and Northrop Grumman to more easily add new technology as it becomes available.
+Its design also includes modular components that allow the Air Force and Northrop Grumman to more easily add new technology as it becomes available.

-And it’s expected the U.S. can more easily maintain the weapon compared to predecessors, with key components easily accessible without both the need to delve too deeply into the missile and bring along a massive security detail while it is opened up.
+And airmen are expected to be able to more easily maintain the Sentinel than its predecessor, with key components accessible without the need to delve too deeply into the missile and bring along a massive security detail while it is opened up.

 Sentinel will be slightly larger and lighter than the Minuteman III, which will allow it to carry more propellant and payload, he said.
 And it is being designed to last until at least 2075 — far longer than the decade Minuteman III was originally supposed to last.